jenniferyik/CIND820_Capstone-Project/01_F&B_Menu_Engineering_and_Performance_Dashboard/README.md

 - Promoting **Stars** increased revenue and maximized margins
 - **Puzzles and Plowhorses** identified for pricing, bundling, and cost optimization
 - **Dogs** flagged for removal or recipe improvement to reduce margin risk
-- Implementation of recommendations demonstrates **real business impact**
+- The analysis demonstrates clear, measurable business impact and practical decision support

 ---